 Buford having a bad home might be the reason why he spent most of his pre-bully days with Biff the Goldfish.

 The announcer could just be assuming things based on Buford's appearance, or Buford himself chose to be described that way since he cares about maintaining a tough guy image.
-And the problem isn't having an extra chromossome, anyway?
+And isn't the problem having an extra chromossome, anyway?

 It's About Time!